sophiekoonin/1999stylewebsite/src/index.md

 layout: base.njk
 ---

-My name is Sophie and this is my State of the Browser 2022 homepage!
+My name is Sophie and this is my

+State of the Browser 2022 {.blink}

+homepage!